Presentation: Patient with unclassified amyloidosis

 What do you need to do?

 - Consult the National Genomic Test Directory.
-Here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our Knowledge Hub resource ‘Genomic testing in the devolved nations’.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed-Off Panels Resource.
+- For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 - Decide which of the tests best suits the needs of your patient/family.
 For amyloidosis the most relevant panels are:

-- R15 Primary immunodeficiency or monogenic inflammatory bowel disease: This indication includes whole genome sequencing (WGS); testing is alternatively undertaken via WES if required semi-urgently).
+- R15 Primary immunodeficiency or monogenic inflammatory bowel disease: This indication includes whole genome sequencing (WGS); testing is alternatively undertaken via WES if required semi-urgently.
 It should be used if the amyloid is, or could be, of AA type, in the absence of another chronic inflammatory disease, and/or with a suggestive history.

 - For tests that do not include WGS, including R204 and R413:

-- You can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.
+- you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms; or

-- You can also request R204 and R413 directly via the National Amyloidosis Centre, which provides a description of the panels.
+- you can also request R204 and R413 directly via the National Amyloidosis Centre, which provides a description of the panels.

-- submit parental samples alongside the patient’s when offering duo or trio testing (that is, including one or both parents) to aid interpretation.
-Where this is not possible, for example because the parents are unavailable for testing, the patient’s samples may be submitted alone – as a ‘singleton’.
+- submit parental samples alongside the child’s sample (this is trio testing) to aid interpretation, especially for the larger WGS panels (where this is not possible, for example because the child is in care or the parents are unavailable for testing, the child may be submitted as a singleton).

 Resources